£

 Because there’s a risk of infection or bleeding, you’re likely to spend all, or most, of this stage in hospital, with your healthcare team close by.

-If you have this type of ALL, your treatment will be different.
+If you have Philadelphia positive ALL, your treatment will be different.
 Doctors use drugs called tyrosine kinase inhibitors (or TKIs) to treat it.
-These drugs target the abnormal protein (tyrosine kinase) produced by the leukaemia cells.
-When used alongside standard chemotherapy, TKIs can significantly increase the chance of a cure for people with Philadelphia positive ALL.
+These drugs target the abnormal protein, tyrosine kinase, which is produced by the leukaemia cells.

 The TKI that most people with Philadelphia positive ALL will be given is called imatinib.

-Around this time, you may also have what’s called intrathecal chemotherapy to give extra protection to your brain and spinal cord.
 Chemotherapy drugs will be injected into the cerebrospinal fluid (CSF) that surrounds your spine to try and prevent leukaemia cells from entering the fluid.

 When your initial chemotherapy is finished, doctors will look at samples of your blood and bone marrow under a microscope.
 If they can’t see any leukaemia cells, this means you’re in remission (CR).